 This is where your research in the program comes in.
 If you’ve made it to a pharmacy interview with a particular school, something about the school should stand out.
 Make this known.

-Describe how the program’s faculty and facilities support your desire to graduate from its pharmacy school.
+Describe how the program’s faculty and facilities support your desire to graduate from pharmacy school.
 Then, project how your skills and career goals align with the pharmacy program’s reputation.

 #9) Our Pharmacy School curriculum can be challenging.
 How do you think that you will meet the demands of such a rigorous program?